ethanelliott/rxs/README.md

 ## Introduction

-RxS (Reactive Store) is a super light-weight implementation of a store that implements reactivity through RxJS.
+RxS (Reactive Store) is a super light-weight implementation of a store that is fully reactive through RxJS.

 Using RxS, you can create a store with some initial state, react to changes to that state, select specific elements from that state, and then mutate the state or describe re-usable actions.